anandpatel010/ob/README.md

 # Binance Spot Order Book Tape

-A lightweight Python CLI tool to monitor real-time order book depth (best bid and ask) for Binance spot USDT pairs, inspired by [Aggr](https://github.com/Tucsky/aggr).
+A lightweight Python CLI tool to monitor real-time order book depth (best bid and ask) for Binance spot USDT pairs.
 Displays total volume at the current best prices with colored bars, updating every ~100ms for a clean, flicker-free experience.

 ## Overview